Bring Down a Fever Naturally With These Home Remedies

 If your forehead is fiery with fever, you could reach for acetaminophen (Tylenol) or ibuprofen (Advil) to lower your temperature.

 But if your fever is 38.3°C (101°F) or below, don’t be afraid to let it run its course.
-After all, mother nature has raised your temperature for a reason.
-If you’re uncomfortable, though, and you want to take action, try these tips to tame the fires within with these home remedies for fever.
-You should also let work know you won’t be in today.
-A fever is one of five signs you should call in sick to work.
+If you’re uncomfortable, though, and you want to take action, try these tips for home remedies that can help to tame the fire.

 How to cool your fever

 • Take a bath in lukewarm water.
 (Add a bath bomb to help soothe muscle soreness.)
 This temperature will feel plenty cool when you have a fever, and the bath should help bring your body temperature down.
 Don’t try to bring a fever down rapidly by plunging yourself into cold water; that tactic sends blood rushing to internal organs, which is how your body defends itself from cold.
 Your interior actually warms up instead of cooling down.

 • Give yourself a sponge bath.
 Sponging high-heat areas like your armpits and groin with cool water can help reduce your temperature as the water evaporates.